-1695 Technical Excellence is one of the five broad categories within the PDA Quality Culture Guided Assessment 1696 Tool.
-Technical excellence in the PDA model includes two attributes:

-- 1697 1) Utilization of New Technologies, which lines up directly with Application/Use of Technology, and - 1698 2) Maturity of Systems which includes training, business conduct and quality risk management.

-Within 'Utilization of New Technologies' the organization is advised to use the best and newest technologies available with proactive investment preventing equipment breakdown and loss of processing time.
-Where there is Maturity of Systems in Training the program uses formal plans that are well structured based on individual skill needs and promote enhanced knowledge.
-For a mature system there is an advanced program including Data Integrity and Business Conduct where leadership is proactive, and the organization is well recognized in the community with stakeholders being involved formally at all levels.
-Quality Risk Management should be embedded in all processes in procedures with all personnel trained in formal QRM tagle with clean recognizities to menoper and evaluets risk.
+- 1734 Technical Excellence is one of the five categories within the PDA Quality Culture Guided Assessment Tool. - 1735 Technical excellence in the PDA model includes two attributes: - 1736 1) Utilization of New Technologies, which lines up directly with Application/Use of Technology, and - 1737 2) Maturity of Systems which includes training, business conduct and quality risk management. - Within the 'Utilization of New Technologies' element, an organization uses newer technologies and proactive - investment preventing equipment breakdown and loss of processing time.
+Where there is Maturity of Systems - in Training, the program uses formal plans that are well structured based on individual skill needs and - promote enhanced knowledge.
+For a mature system there is an advanced program including Data Integrity and - Business Conduct where leadership is proactive, and the organization is well recognized in the community - with stakeholders being involved formally at all levels.
+Quality Risk Management should be embedded in all - processes in procedures with all personnel trained in formal QRM tools with clear responsibilities to manage - 1745 and evaluate risk.